FUSELAGE CONSTRUCTION - Page 19.

 the camera zoom lens makes the straight bar and table edge look bowed.)
 I

-also fabricated two spacers and drilled and trimmed the F605C doublers that form the
+also fabricated two spacers then drilled and trimmed the F605C doublers that form the

 attach points for the wing rear spar at the extreme left and right sides of the assembly